You can make a request simply by completing the online request form

 A valid Freedom of Information application must:

-- be in writing to Council or lodged electronically via FOI Online
+- be made by the online request form, or lodged via FOI Online

 - clearly describe the specific documents or group of documents you want access to